 - What not to post on social media during a custody case.

 This is where family law firms can beat generic SEO content.
-Add jurisdiction-specific detail, attorney-reviewed explanations, and practical next steps.
-Avoid pretending a blog post is legal advice for every reader in every state.
+Add jurisdiction-specific detail, attorney-reviewed explanations, clear disclaimers, and realistic next steps.
+Do not pretend a blog post is legal advice for every reader in every state.
+The stronger play is to be useful and careful at the same time.

 | Element | Better approach |